 WHAT CAN YOU SEE IN THE CATACOMBS?

-The catacombs contain burial tombs for famous saints, other religious figures, and regular people from the past alike.
+The catacombs of rome contain burial tombs for famous saints, other religious figures, and regular people from the past alike.

 You’ll walk underground, where it will be colder and darker and see how people in the past were laid to rest.